jappeace/jappeaceApplication/content/pragmatic-haskell-database.md

 Title: Pragmatic Haskell III: Beam Postgres DB
-Date: 2018-06-26 12:00
+Date: 2018-08-05 17:30
 Category: tools
 OPTIONS: toc:nil
 Tags: haskell, programming, tools, database
 subreddit: haskell programming
-status: draft

 No need to read a book to use Haskell!
 This post will get you going with a serious web application while only sticking to the concepts that are encountered.
-This is a Haskell safari with as end goal a working webapp.
+This is a Haskell safari with as end goal a working webapp with database.

 1. [Pragmatic Haskell: Simple servant web server]({filename}/pragmatic-haskell-simple-servant.md)
 1. [Pragmatic Haskell II: IO Webservant]({filename}/pragmatic-haskell-message-servant.md)